xenharmonic-devs/sonic-weave/README.md

 ### Harmonic segments
 Segments of the (musical) harmonic series can be obtained by specifying the root and the harmonic of equivalence e.g. `4::8` evaluates to `[5/4, 6/4, 7/4, 8/4]`.

+#### Subharmonic segments
+Segments of the subharmonic series can be obtained by prefixing the segment with `/`, specifying the root and the subharmonic of equivalence e.g. `/8::4` evaluates to (frequency ratios) `[8/7, 8/6, 8/5, 8/4]`.
+Recall that larger subharmonics sound lower so the largest/lowest root pitch should come first if you wish the resulting scale to sound upwards.

 ### Enumerated chords
 Chord enumerations take the first interval and use it as the implied root in a scale e.g. `2:3:5` evaluates to `[3/2, 5/2]`.

+#### Reflected enumerations
+By default enumeration assumes that we're dealing with frequency ratios.
+If you wish to specify ratios of wavelengths, prefix the enumeration with `/` e.g. `/6:5:4:3` evaluates to (frequency ratios) `[6/5, 6/4, 6/3]`.

 ### Array access
 Use square brackets to access array elements.
 Indexing starts from zero.
 Negative indices count back from the end. `$[-1]` is a handy shorthand for the last element in the current scale.